-9. ESG engagement equities
+8. ESG engagement equities

-Expected 7-year return p.a.
-7.0%
+Expected return p.a.
+7.9%

-Expected 7-year volatility p.a.
-14.7%
+Expected volatility p.a.
+15.4%

 Comparable to Global equities

 ESG engagement equities represents an equity investing strategy utilized by active fund managers who engage with the companies they invest in as a core element of their approach to achieving an incremental social and environmental impact and addressing the challenges outlined by the United Nations' Sustainable Development Goals (SDGs).
-These strategies typically focus on concentrated portfolios of smaller and medium-sized companies, which often present more opportunities to engage with management and suggest changes that result in incremental positive impact.
+These strategies typically focus on concentrated portfolios of smaller and medium-sized companies, which typically present more opportunities to engage with management and suggest changes that result in incremental positive impact.
 An active and targeted engagement strategy focused on identifying and catalyzing specific ESG and impact outcomes is the primary avenue for investors to achieve impact delta in listed equities.